patrickhancke/kbc-cloud-native-practical-case/README.md

 application.

-Many thanks to [Nick De Cock](https://github.com/nickdkcronos) who provided the first version of this workshop in 2019.
-[Patrick Hancke](https://github.com/patrickhancke) reviewed and updated it to be in line with the most recent Spring Boot version.
+Many thanks to [Nick De Cock](https://github.com/nickdkcronos) who provided the first version of this workshop in

+2019.
+[Patrick Hancke](https://github.com/patrickhancke) reviewed and updated it in 2022 to be in line with the most
+      recent Spring Boot version.

 ## Prerequisites
 Following tools should already be available / installed